Undergraduate Course Catalog 2014-2015

 In order to provide students at the New England land-grant universities with expanded access to unique programs and faculty expertise, the institutions have agreed to encourage student exchanges of one, but not more than two, semesters.
 To qualify, students must identify a course or combination of courses related to their area of academic interest and not available on their home campus, be degree candidates in good standing with at least a 2.5 grade-point average, be at least first-semester sophomores, and receive permission from the appropriate university exchange authorities at both the home and host institutions.
 Interested students should contact the National Student Exchange Office, Hood House, (603) 862-2064.

 Matriculated students at the University of New Hampshire and the University of New Hampshire at Manchester may take UNH courses at either campus.
-Students must have permission from their academic advisers to cross register for the fall and spring semesters.
-Students may register at either Registration Office for the courses on a space-available basis during cross registration periods.
-For more information, students should contact Donna Reed, associate registrar, Stoke Hall, Durham or Doreen Palmer, associate registrar, UNH Manchester, 400 Commercial Street.
+Students must have permission from their academic adviser to cross register for the fall and spring semesters.
+Students may register at either registration office for the courses on a space-available basis during cross registration periods.
+Course restrictions may apply.
+For more information, students should contact Donna Reed, Associate Registrar, Stoke Hall, Durham or Doreen Palmer, Associate Registrar, UNH Manchester, 400 Commercial Street.

 Study Abroad Programs

 The University offers opportunities for full-time degree candidates meeting eligibility criteria to study abroad in many foreign institutions.
 UNH-managed and exchange programs are described in this section.
 Students may study abroad in other locations through UNH-approved programs by using the intercollegiate option (INCO).
-All students who study abroad pay a study abroad or exchange fee.
+All students who study abroad pay a study abroad or exchange fee and an international travel insurance fee.
 For information on study abroad programs, students should contact the Center for International Education or the department identified in the UNH-managed program descriptions.

 Study Abroad Eligibility